gered/yawt/README.md

 * Clojure web applications using ClojureScript and Reagent
   * Also sets things up in a way that should work with IE9 (because -- woe is me -- I must support that crap still sometimes)
 * Clojure web services exposing a JSON API (no or _very minimal_ included web UI)
-* Simple support for adding initial database dependencies (PostgreSQL or CouchDB only at the moment)
+* Simple support for adding initial database dependencies (PostgreSQL, MySQL or CouchDB only at the moment)

 This template is **primarly** written for my own use.
 I got tired of generating new projects with Luminus or other templates and then fiddling with the resulting project for 20-30 minutes afterwards to get it where I